Congregational and Family Systems Academy Certificate Program

 Explore the program:

-Congregational & Family Systems Academy Certificate Program Tuition & Tuition Grant
+Program Tuition & Tuition Grant

-Clergy Seminar
+The Clergy Seminar

-The Seminar will provide a peer-learning and peer-mentoring experience where participants share life and ministry experiences.
-The Seminar will examine the various Systemic Models, comparing and contrasting them with Bowen Theory along with Edwin Freidman’s application of Bowen Theory to the leadership and the person of the clergy.
-Along with didactic review of the models, participants will also regularly present one’s own Family of Origin work (F/O) along with Ministry Case Consultations.
-The theory, coaching, and peer-coaching experience of the seminar fosters re-examination of roles, functioning, and relationships through differentiation.
+The seminar will provide a peer-learning and peer-mentoring experience where participants share life and ministry experiences.
+The seminar will examine the various systemic models, comparing and contrasting them with the Bowen Theory, along with Edwin Freidman’s application of Bowen Theory to the leadership and the person of the clergy.

 Dolores Littleton, DMin, LMFT

-Director, Post Graduate Certificate Program, Clergy Track
+Director, Postgraduate Certificate Program, Clergy Track

 Request more information

-For more information, contact the Director of the Post Graduate Certificate Program, Clergy Track Rev. Dr. Dolores Littleton at dlittleton@councilforrelationships.org.
+For more information, contact the Director of the Postgraduate Certificate Program, Clergy Track Rev. Dr. Dolores Littleton at dlittleton@councilforrelationships.org.